FlaggIgbo/kayak_triangle/README.md

 ## Troubleshooting

 - Stalling when pulling prices.
 Selenium can be a hit or miss, so just press command + C to skip over that step to the next by providing data manually.

+## Files

+- flights.py - main script
+- README.md - this file
+- requirements.txt - required imports
+- .gitignore - files to ignore when pushing to github
+- iata_cities.json - json file of cities and their airport IATA codes
+- distances.json - json file of distances between cities and nearby airports
+- city_routes.json - json file of routes between cities and airports